 We need your help in the following ways.
 Nominations and chili entries due February 28!

-This year, we’re hoping for a mix of cultural and ethnic stews with American chilis – anything tasty can compete!
+It’s not too late to enter a chili or stew!
 We are looking for all kinds: traditional and totally off the wall, meat or vegetable based—you name it.
 No cost to enter; categories for restaurants and individuals.

 We have special sponsorship packages for $100 to $1,000.
 Special perks for being a sponsor include VIP treatment for your organization, a banner at the event, and promotion on social media and on our mailing list.